tunaynovruz/kodmod/docs/8.microservices/domain-driven-design.md

 - **Learning Curve**: Requires deep understanding of both the domain and DDD principles.
 - **Complexity**: Can be overkill for simple applications.
 - **Time Investment**: Requires significant upfront investment in domain modeling.
-- **Team Buy-in**: Requires commitment from both technical and domain experts.